tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Buggy_Lambdas/README.md

 1. Open the test event code provided by the instructor.

-2. Create a new test event for your `convertUSD` Lambda by copying and pasting the code provided and recreate the `convertOkText` test event on your AWS Lambda console.
+2. Create a new test event for your `convertUSD` Lambda by copying and pasting the code provided and recreate the `convertOkText` test event in your AWS Lambda console.

 3. Run the test and corroborate that the test succeeded.